quarka-org/docs.quarka.org/docs/user-manual/index.md

 ---

-*Thank you for choosing QA Advisor for your WordPress analytics needs!*
+*Thank you for choosing QA Assistant for your WordPress analytics needs!*